alphagov/govuk-rfcs/rfc-182-flexible-pages.md

 ### Next steps

+We will build a minimum viable product (MVP).
+This will involve:

+- choosing an existing page type to convert to a flexible page (probably a static page)
+- determining the flexible sections needed to construct the page and creating them
+- deciding on a content schema for the page
+- creating the minimum system necessary to make the page editable

-#### MVP candidate
+#### Candidate for MVP

-The page type chosen as the basis for this work is the building history pages, specifically:
+The page type chosen as the basis for this work is the history of a building page e.g.

 - [10 Downing Street](https://www.gov.uk/government/history/10-downing-street)
 - [11 Downing Street](https://www.gov.uk/government/history/11-downing-street)